 This Chickpea Curry with Potatoes recipe takes about 30 minutes, making it an easy yet flavorful weeknight dinner.
-Serve over rice, with pita bread, or grab a spoon and dig in.
+Curry is perfect for meal prep and making in advance.

 Potato Chickpea Curry = Healthy and Flavorful